altescy/tango-mlflow/README.md

 Please note, this functionality must be used in conjunction with MLFlowWorkspace.

-### Summarizing tango run metrics
+### Summarizing Tango run metrics

 You can specify a step to record its returned metrics as representative values of the Tango run by setting the class variable `MLFLOW_SUMMARY = True`.
 This feature enables you to conveniently view metrics for each Tango run directly in the MLflow interface

 ```python